Mahmoud-Elaaser/Mahmoud-Elaaser/README.md

 ### Hi, I'm Mahmoud Diab
 • I'm a Computer Science student at Menoufia University with experience in software development.

-🔭 I’m currently learning .NET technologies
+🔭 I’m currently learning ASP.NET Core

 - How to reach me: mahmoudelaaser57@gmail.com